rozek/node-red-flow-gpt4-x-alpaca/README.md

 Having the actual inference as a self-contained function node gives you the possibility to create your own user interface or even use it as part of an autonomous agent.

-*Warning*: this is a 13B model - use it only if you have at least 16GB of RAM, more is recommended.
+> **Warning: this is a 13B model - use it only if you have at least 16GB of RAM, more is recommended**

 > Nota bene: these flows do not contain the actual model.
 You will have to download your own copy from [HuggingFace](https://huggingface.co/Selyam/gpt4-x-alpaca-13b-native-4bit-128g/tree/main/gpt4-x-alpaca-13b-ggml-q4_1-from-gptq-4bit-128g).